 In 2010, Grant won 'Best Supporting Actor' for his role as 'Murray Bailey' in the feature film "Sneakers & Soul", director Jonathan Zelenak at the "Sunscreen Film Festival".

 In 2015, Grant, Vice President of GIAA (Guild of Italian American Actors), was elected as the Vice President of the International Board of the Associated Actors and Artistes of America-The Department for Professional Employees, AFL-CIO.

 In 2015, Grant was honored to portray 'Jesus, being taken down from the cross,' in Bernardo Siciliano's painting exhibited in Aicon Gallery, NYC.

 In 2015, Grant sang and performed the role of 'Utnapishtim' in "Gilgamesh, the musical" directed by Peter Petkovsek and composer Ian Wehrle, at the Connelly Theater, NYC.

 In 2017, Grant won 'Best Actor' for his role as Professor John Allen' in "One Penny", in Film Forum Selections at the Philadelphia Independent Film Festival 2017.

 In 2017, Grant was the 'Yogi Namaste" in Emblem Health 2017 Campaign.

 In 2018, Grant moved to LA signing with CESD and Central Talent Agency.

-To date, Carson Grant has created more than 400 film characters.
+To date, Carson Grant has created more than 400 theater and film characters.

 - IMDb Mini Biography By: Janet Falk